 - Avoiding high competition keywords in the beginning as they will take forever to achieve.

 Here is one guide to app store optimisation that will cover everything for you.

-3. Building an outreach/PR plan
+3. Building an App outreach/PR Campaign

 To spread the word about your product launch, you need to make sure it gets eyeballs from the right sources.
 Here is a process that would help you build a PR plan

 - Building a list of journalists and influencers that would be interested in your product.